-Conclusions Average rainfall during the growing season was 53% of the long-term average for the region.
-This, combined with the higher temperature during the growing season, could have negatively affected plant growth and decreased the experiment's overall yield.
+Average rainfall during the growing season was 53% of the long term average rainfall for the region.
+This, combined with the higher temperature during the growing season, may have negatively affected plant growth and decreased the overall yield of the experiment.
 The collaborating grower confirmed that soybean yield was lower than average for their farm this season.
-However, the two unreleased lines and Richmond^(h) adapted well to the unfavourable conditions and established evenly.
-Results indicate that the two unreleased soybean lines (NK94B-25 and T171A-2) performed similarly to the high yielding commercial variety Richmond^(h) and produced acceptable protein content and seed size, confirming their adaptation to the North Coast region of NSW.
+However, the two unreleased lines and Richmond[®] adapted well to the unfavourable conditions and established evenly.
+Results indicate that the two unreleased soybean lines (NK94B-25 and T171A-2) performed similarly to the high yielding commercial variety Richmond[®] and produced acceptable protein content and seed size, confirming their adaptation to the North Coast region of NSW.
 The growers commented favourably on the establishment and yield of line T171A-2, and expressed interest in evaluating the variety again.
-Although no soybean leaf rust developed in this experiment, the resistance of line T171A-2 to this disease is considered as a valuable trait to protect high yield potential in high rainfall seasons.
+Although no soybean leaf rust developed in this experiment, the resistance of line T171A-2 to this disease is considered as a valuable trait to protect yield in seasons with high rainfall and, therefore, high yield potential.